Adversarial validation as Big Pharma re-enters the CNS pipeline.

 1,119 raw signals → 654 retained after drug-name false-positive filtering.
 The retention discipline is the cited methodology.

-Each entity is mapped into AIMN:ATLAS with continuous SEC, ClinicalTrials.gov, and PubMed coverage.
+Each entity is mapped into AIMN:ATLAS with scheduled-refresh SEC, ClinicalTrials.gov, and PubMed coverage.
 5 sovereign-anchored institutions across KSA / GCC / MENA are flagged.
 Click any name to open its company dossier.

 The GCC and MENA cluster represents a high-density sovereign-procurement opportunity for neurology.
 SFDA approvals, MOH formulary decisions on anti-amyloid agents and CGRP biologics, neurology-center capacity expansion, and cross-border clinical infrastructure across Riyadh, Abu Dhabi, Doha, Amman, and Beirut are trackable through the indication-aware pipeline.
 Vision 2030 procurement cycles for Alzheimer's, MS, ALS, and Parkinson's therapies close inside windows measured in months.